-- Producing a versatile product range
+- Producing a versatile range of products

 - Changing the weld width often throughout the manufacturing process